Daniwal korme

 Daniwal Korme (/ks/) is a traditional Kashmiri dish made with lamb or mutton, cooked in a yogurt-based gravy flavored with fresh coriander leaves.
 The process involves braising the meat in the rich sauce.
 It is a staple of the Kashmiri Wazwan, the traditional multi-course ceremonial meal of Kashmir.

-Etymology

 In Kashmiri, "daniwal" means coriander, while "korme" or "korma" refers to braise.